Ethical Education at Rowland Hall

 Go Green Days

-Students are encourage students to walk, bike, carpool and use mass transit once a month on Go Green Days.
+Students are encouraged to walk, bike, carpool, and use mass transit once a month on Go Green Days.

-A school-wide recycling program is dedicated to recycling of plastic, paper, and aluminum on both campuses.
+A school-wide program is dedicated to recycling of plastic, paper, and aluminum on both campuses.

 The greater community is invited to take the opportunity to dig deep, get involved, and participate in organic, sustainable gardening on the back of Rowland Hall’s Steiner Campus in the community garden.

-Our composting initiative came to fruition with the acquisition of the Earth Tub used to compost food wastes from both of our cafeterias.
+Our composting initiative came to fruition with the acquisition of the Earth Tub used to compost food waste from both of our cafeterias.

-The Rowland Hall Sustainability Committee is a faculty and staff led committee that invites input from students, staff, and administration.
+The Rowland Hall Sustainability Committee is a faculty- and staff-led committee that invites input from students, staff, and administration.
 Through our efforts we endeavor to create a culture of conservation and sustainability through our curriculum, everyday practices and policies, and plant operations.
-Please contact the chair of the sustainability committee, Ben Smith at email@example.com if you are interested in becoming involved.
+Please email Sustainability Coordinator Andrew Hagedorn to get involved.